tgoelles/cookiecutter_science/README.md

   ```

 * Answer the questions
-* Open the folder in VS Code (with installed remote development extension and running docker desktop)
+* A new VS code window opens automatically
 * Say OK to reopen the folder in a container (only asked the first time)
 * Read the README.md there